Important Coronavirus 2019 (COVID-19) Information: Learn More

 iHealthspot Medical Website Design and Medical Marketing by iHealthSpot.com

 Orthopaedics New England provides orthopedic care to residents of Waterbury, Middlebury, New Milford, Farmington, and surrounding communities in western Connecticut.
-Our orthopedic surgeons, Dr. John Keggi and Dr. Robert Kennon specialize in hip replacement and resurfacing, knee replacement, revision of failed joint replacements, hip and knee arthroscopy, and adult fracture care.
+Our orthopedic surgeons, Dr. John Keggi and Dr. Robert Kennon specialize in hip replacement and resurfacing, knee replacement, revision of failed joint replacements, hip arthroscopy, and adult fracture care.